Cheesecake Factory Recipes

 Directions

-• Muddle mint gently in shaker.
+• Muddle the mint leaves gently in a shaker to release oils.

 Notes